Toddler & Preschool · Behavior guide

 The core idea

-When a toddler or preschooler pushes against a limit, the task is not to produce instant obedience or to find a perfect script.
-The task is to stay clear about the boundary, keep yourself as steady as you can, and follow through without adding extra fuel.
+When a toddler or preschooler pushes against a limit, your job is to stay clear about the boundary, keep yourself as steady as you can, and follow through without adding extra fuel.
+Instant obedience and a perfect script were never the point.

 What is happening